 Coming in at as the second most expensive number plate is the X 1 number plate which fetched £502,500 in November 2012.
 While not much is known about the plate’s owner, DVLA records show it as being currently attached to a Mercedes CLA bought within the last three years.
-If the plate were to be sold at auction today, estimates suggest it would go for a seven-figure sum.
+If this car registration plate number were to be sold at auction today, estimates suggest it would go for a seven-figure sum.
 Perhaps if you own a BMW X1, you could be tempted?

 - G 1 £500,000

 Next in at #3 on the most expensive reg plate is G1.
 In the year before X 1 became the record holder, G 1 held the top spot.
 It sold for £500.000 in September 2011.
 The owner is now reportedly a female Euromillions winner.
-According to estimates the owner could double their money if they sold the number plate today.
+According to estimates the owner could double their money if they sold the car registration number plate today.
 The plate is not currently in use but has been on Audi and Mercedes-Benz vehicles in recent years.